RUC-MIALAB/PSAIA/docs/source/CONTRIBUTING.md

 ## Comment style for documentation

-ABACUS uses Doxygen to generate docs directly from `.h` and `.cpp` code files.
+PSAIA uses Doxygen to generate docs directly from `.h` and `.cpp` code files.

 For comments that need to be shown in documents, these formats should be used -- **Javadoc style** (as follow) is recommended, though Qt style is also ok.
 See it in [official manual](https://www.doxygen.nl/manual/docblocks.html).

-A helpful VS Code extension -- [Doxygen Documentation Generator](https://marketplace.visualstudio.com/items?itemName=cschlosser.doxdocgen), can help you formating comments.

-An practical example is class [LCAO_Deepks](https://github.com/deepmodeling/abacus-develop/blob/deepks/source/module_hamilt_lcao/module_deepks/LCAO_deepks.h), the effects can be seen on [readthedocs page](https://abacus-deepks.readthedocs.io/en/latest/DeePKS_API/classLCAO__Descriptor.html#exhale-class-classLCAO-Descriptor)

 - Tips
   - Only comments in .h file will be visible in generated  by Doxygen + Sphinx;